 The new endowment plus plan is the new insurance-based product which suits the preference of people who are seeking insurance based investment plan.
 Thus in this plan, a part of the premiums paid by the policyholder is utilized for cover provision, and the other part is utilized to invest in financial instruments.

-The new endowment plus plan is a unit linked plan, which means the investment part of the policy holder’s premium is used for buying market linked products which are offered as units.
+The new endowment plus plan (Plan No: 935) is a unit linked plan, which means the investment part of the policy holder’s premium is used for buying market linked products which are offered as units.
 It is necessary to purchase or sell in whole units, the minimum being a single unit.
 The total invested money in a particular market instrument is the product of the value of one unit multiplied by the number of units purchased.

 Investments can be increased or decreased in a particular market instrument by buying more units or selling the units of that market instrument.
 When the unit values show, an upward trend investors or fund administrators seek to buy more of that instrument, whereas when the unit values show a downward trend investors or fund administrators seek to liquidate their units by selling them.